Lainey Wilson wins big at the 2024 Academy of Country Music Awards, including the top honor

 In one of the most anticipated performances of the 2024 Academy of Country Music Awards, Jason Aldean lit up the stage in a moving tribute to the late Toby Keith.

-He gave the crowd an emotional, acoustic performance of Keith’s classic “Should’ve Been a Cowboy” as the audience sang along, and Keith’s family watched from the crowd.
+He gave the crowd a poignant, acoustic performance of Keith’s classic “Should’ve Been a Cowboy” as the audience sang along, and Keith’s family watched from the crowd.

 Across his career, Keith took home 14 ACM Awards, twice winning the top prize of entertainer of the year.
 He died in February at age 62, following a diagnosis of stomach cancer.